helixcn/herblabel/README.md

 ### What is it?

-It is an R package helps to create and check RTF herbarium labels, annotation labels, based on the Darwin Core Format.
+It is an R package to create and check herbarium specimen labels and annotation labels, based on the Darwin Core Template.
 Including the following functionalities:

-1. Parse a scientific name, and automatically fill the relevant fields including, FAMILY (in APGIII classification system), GENUS, SPECIES.
+1. Parsing a scientific name, and filling the relevant fields automatically, including: FAMILY (according to the Plantlist Website), GENUS, SPECIES.

-2. Check the validity based on The Plant List Accepted Species Database/Flora of China.
+2. Checking the validity based on The Plant List Accepted Species Database/Flora Reipublicae Popularis Sinicae (FRPS).

-3. Number of conversion utilities to create the template.

-4. Identify, lighlight and change the font to Italic for Latin Words.
+3. Identify and change the Latin Words to Italic in remarks field.

-5. Its output is RTF, which could be opened and viewed in MS Word or Libre Office etc.

 ### How to Install: